 \section{Experiments}

-We design experiments to demonstrate our approach that only need tens of images each new category to compete thousands of images at accuracy.
-We conduct two directions of experiments.
-One is data-occlusion in data collection stage, another one is data-occlusion in data augmentation stage.
+Experiments are conducted to demonstrate that our approach requires only tens of images for each new category to achieve comparable accuracy to models trained with thousands of images.
+We explore two experimental directions: data occlusion in the data collection stage and data occlusion in the data augmentation stage.

-Our dataset named Fisheye View of Shelf SKUs(FVSS), is used to do experiments, like data collection stage validation.
-We show basic situation of FVSS in Fig. \ref{Fig4}, and several bounding boxes of one category in FVSS in Fig. \ref{Fig5}.
-This dataset gives a view in a shelf, and uses a fisheye camera in top center to view one layer goods in the shelf.
-In our experiments, we use hundreds of categories as base dataset, and try to add a new category.
+Our dataset, Fisheye View of Shelf SKUs (FVSS), is used for validation in the data collection stage.
+The dataset provides fisheye camera views of a shelf layer, as shown in Fig. \ref{Fig3} and Fig. \ref{Fig4}, with bounding boxes annotated for each category.
+In these experiments, we use hundreds of categories as the base dataset and attempt to add a new category.

-We use dataset COCO as our target testbed for data augmentation stage validation.
-COCO has 80 categories category.
-We randomly pick one category as new categories, and use left 79 categories as base dataset.
-We analyze the new category data occlusion distribution, and only pick 1\% to 10\% images of the new category which hit important sample point of data distribution to training.
-We use yolov5-small as our detection model., and we convert all data annotation to yolov5 format.
+For the data augmentation stage, we use the COCO dataset as our testbed.
+COCO consists of 80 categories, from which we randomly select one new category and use the remaining 79 as the base dataset.
+We analyze the occlusion distribution for the new category and select 1\% to 10\% of images that represent key sample points for training.
+For detection, we use the YOLOv5-small model and convert all annotations to the YOLOv5 format.